 In 1843, senior civil servant Henry Cole wanted to get more people using the post.
-Three years earlier he had helped found the Penny Post, the system which meant a letter could be sent for the price of a penny instead of the previously hefty postage fees which only the rich had been able to afford.
-Now Henry wanted to give ordinary people more reasons to connect with each other through the post.
-And here lightning struck – or perhaps, à la Isaac Newton and his apple, he was standing under one of those trendy new German imports, a Christmas tree, and a bauble bounced on his bonce.
-Or perhaps not.
-But what definitely did happen is that he decided to team up with painter pal John Callcott Horsley to design the first commercial Christmas cards.
+Three years earlier, he helped found The Penny Post, a system which meant a letter could be sent for just a penny.
+Previously hefty fees had meant only the rich could afford postage.
+Henry wanted to give ordinary people more reasons to connect with each other through the post, so teamed up with painter John Callcott Horsley to design the first Christmas cards.

-But what about personalised Christmas cards?
-Something which is close to our hearts at Papier.
-Apparently it was celebrity sharpshooter Annie Oakley, international star of Buffalo Bill’s Wild West show who sent the first ones.
-Whilst on tour in Scotland during Christmas 1891 she had a photo of herself taken in a kilt, designed a card featuring the image and had them printed by a local printer.
+The first personalised card was designed by Annie Oakley, international star of Buffalo Bill’s Wild West show.
+Whilst on tour in Scotland during Christmas 1891, she had a photo of herself taken in a kilt.
+Using this image, Annie designed a card and had them printed by a local printer.
 Then she sent them to her friends and family back home in the States.
-Now when you design your Papier Christmas photo cards you can think to yourself that you’re following in the footsteps of Annie.
+Thanks to Annie, Christmas photo cards are a well-loved tradition that have lived on.